 During the election process, the patient designates the physician primarily responsible for his/her care while receiving hospice.
 This physician is the attending physician.
-The attending physician is not required to be an employee of the hospice.
+The attending physician can either be a non-employee of the hospice or an employee of the hospice.

-Non-Employee

-If the attending physician is not an employee of the hospice, the attending physician's professional services will be billed to Medicaid by the physician.
+Non-Employee - If the attending physician is not an employee of the hospice, the attending physician's professional services will be billed to Medicaid by the physician.